oblac/jodd-site/doc/madvoc/4+results.md

 a join (or tuple) of two strings: action path and result value, both strings are stored separately.
-This is important as some `ActionResult` may combine different versions of action path with result value, or to resolve aliases just in result value etc.
+This is important as some `ActionResult` may combine different versions of action path with same result value, or to resolve aliases just in result value etc.

 Example: